hwangjk/AIND-DiagonalSudoku/README.md

 			#eliminate twin values from peers
 "

-Here I created a dictionary to hash values to check in O(n) if there any of the doubles boxes are twins by searching if the string possibility is in the same_dict key (aka entered already).
+Here I created a dictionary to hash values to check in O(1) if there any of the doubles boxes are twins by searching if the string possibility is in the same_dict key (aka entered already).
 If not, then I enter string, box as key,value pair.
 If yes, then we have a twin.
 Then proceed to eliminate pairs.
 Making problem space smaller.